NapoleonMusonera/NapoleonMusonera/README.md

 Security engineering design, testing, configuration, and management.
 Maintenance of classified and unclassified environments.
-Serving as a NSA System Administrator and Cyber Security Management Server point of contact.
-I hold a DoD Top Secret/SCI with Polygraph clearance and have multiple CompTIA certifications.

 My ultimate goal is to enable and empower teams to deliver secure, innovative solutions for the aerospace and defense sectors.